amosproj/amos2021ss02-project2-context-map/doc/Test common standards.md

 Subdivide the code into small units with a well defined behavior that match domain entities, when possible.
 Do not built large functions and types that do everything that a user-story needs in a single unit, but factor out everything that does not naturally fit into the unit.

-Use dependency injection with the help of the **[TODO: decide whether we use an IOC container and insert a link to the usage instructions]** inversion-of-control (IOC) container.
+Use dependency injection with the help of the [inversify](https://inversify.io/) inversion-of-control (IOC) container that is used in the project.
 Do not create the dependencies of your unit yourself.

 Do not code against implementations but create an interface (API) with an API specification that the implementation implements instead.
 This will enable to mock or fake the interface in tests.

 ## Continuous integration - github actions
 When code is contributed, all tests are run with github actions to ensure that the contributed code is doing what is expected and that no existing functionality is broken.
 Do not merge pull request into the `main` branch, if tests are failing.

-**TODO** Enable this in the repository settings

 ## Test driven development (TDD)
 Test driven development is a way to write tests as a specification of the code to be implemented.
 It serves additionally as a guideline what code is already running correctly and where additional work is needed.
 It therefore also prevents over-engineering.
 In short, with TDD test are written before the productive code, only then the productive code is written until all test pass.